Instance-dependent Label Distribution Estimation for Learning with Label Noise

-We visualize the memory accuracy curves of the proposed LDR trained on the synthetic noisy datasets MNIST and CIFAR-10, whose symmetric noise rates are set to $[0.2, 0.4, 0.6, 0.8]$, respectively, as shown in Fig.~\ref{fig: memory_acc}.
-The memory accuracy is calculated between the predictions for training samples and the noisy labels of training data.
-It is expected that the classifier memorizes all training samples with clean labels, and does not memorize that with noisy labels.
-As shown in Fig.~\ref{fig: memory_acc}, when the noise rate is set to 0.8, which is the hardest case, both memory accuracy curves of the two datasets converge to 0.2, indicating that the proposed LDR can effectively prevent the classifier from memorizing noisy labels.
+We visualized the memory accuracy curves of the proposed ILDE in Fig.~\ref{fig: memory_acc}.
+The model was trained on the synthetic noisy datasets MNIST and CIFAR-10, whose symmetric noise rates are set to $[0.2, 0.4, 0.6, 0.8]$, respectively.
+The memory accuracy is calculated based on the predictions and noisy labels of training data.
+It is expected that the classifier memorizes all training samples with clean labels, and does not memorize those with noisy labels.
+It shows that the memory accuracy curves on both datasets converge to 0.2 in the hardest case, where the noise rate is 0.8, indicating that the proposed ILDE can effectively prevent the classifier from memorizing noisy labels.